Siege of Malacca (1640–1641): Preparation

 After years of intermittent conflict, the Dutch East India Company had amassed a force of 2,000 Europeans at Batavia by August 1639, with the intent of sending the troops to Malacca.
 They also formed an alliance with the local ruler of Aceh, who readily offered to support their expedition, planned for November or December.
 The expedition was postponed, however, due to both overseas conflict in Ceylon and friction between the rulers of Aceh and Johor.
 Despite the aggressive behaviour of Aceh's leader toward Johor's, the latter was willing to forgive, and help take down the Portuguese at Malacca.
 Despite this, the ruler of Aceh remained unwavering, while Johor prepared its forces, including six shallops.
 In October, the Dutch conducted a raid and captured several prisoners, including a nobleman named Louis Pacheco, and some livestock, then exchanging seven of the captives for four imprisoned Dutch not long afterwards.

 In early May 1640, the government of Batavia resolved to capture Malacca, whether by negotiation or violence.
 The previous commander, Cornelis Symonz van der Veer, had died since then, so Sergeant Major Adriaen Antonisz was sent in his place.
 The Portuguese were led by Governor Manuel de Sousa Coutinho.
-Their city was heavily fortified, with 32 ft walls that could stand bombardment from both sides.
+Their city was heavily fortified, with 32 ft walls that could withstand bombardment from both land and sea.
 The citadel possessed 70 heavy guns and between 40 and 50 lighter ones.
 The Portuguese garrison consisted of 260 men, although the Dutch claimed that the best soldiers in the defence were the native and mixed-racial inhabitants, who numbered about 2,000–3,000 in total.
 They also claimed that only a powerful European army was capable of bringing it down.